bethylamine/bethylamine.github.io/library/investigations/benjanun.md

 * "Mixon's report was motivated by loathing"[^6]
   * Whether or not this is true has no bearing on the evidence provided.
 * "BS's reports were not attacks, but rather just negative reviews"[^6]
-  * [Example 1](../assets/img/benjanun-report/nuke.png). Édouard argues that this is a "thinking woman's 'nuke it from orbit'", which is
+  * [Example 1](../assets/img/benjanun-report/nuke.png). �douard argues that this is a "thinking woman's 'nuke it from orbit'", which is
     *amazingly* incredulous.
 This is a snarky and over-the-top teardown, making accusations of internalized misogyny, internalized racism, creepy romance, a fleshed out rapist character, bad writing, and dubious gender politics.
 It is *not* a considered or measured response.
 It is not even a review.
 It very explicitly calls for (metaphorically) a